Revisiting the access conductance of a nanopore in a charged membrane: Supplementary material

 \section{Supplementary material}

-The supplementary material contains details of model parameters and variables; details of the system model; further details on the derivation of the theory in the Debye--H\"uckel regime; further details on the derivation of the electric-field-driven electric current for arbitrary ion--membrane interactions and a thin EDL; further details and supplementary results of finite-element method numerical simulations; further details of the fitted surface charge densities; scaling laws for the advective contribution to the electric current (Debye--H\"uckel regime); and derivation of scaling of the ionic conductance with electrolyte concentration for a finite-length nanopore.
+The supplementary material contains details of model parameters and variables; details of the system model; further details on the derivation of the theory in the Debye--H\"uckel regime; further details on the derivation of the electric-field-driven electric current for arbitrary ion--membrane interactions and a thin EDL; further details and supplementary results of finite-element method numerical simulations; further details of the fitted surface charge densities; \addition{quantification of the EDL width for an ion-selective membrane;} scaling laws for the advective contribution to the electric current (Debye--H\"uckel regime); and derivation of scaling of the ionic conductance with electrolyte concentration for a finite-length nanopore.